 Advantages of Thermal Equipment Analysis

 - Extends your equipment reliability

 - Offers planned maintenance scheduling

 Thermal imaging is a proven technology for finding moisture problems that seem to infiltrate flat roofing systems.
 Given the extremely high cost of replacing your roof system, an infrared survey can be a valuable tool for finding the areas of your roof that are damaged and in need of repair.
-In a flat roof system, during a sunny day the roof will heat up at a fairly uniform temperature.
+In a flat roof system, during a sunny day, the roof will heat up at a fairly uniform temperature.
 At night, the areas of the roof that have moisture trapped beneath will retain their heat for a longer period of time.
 The longer that problems are permitted to persist, the more costly the repairs and the greater the liability.
 An experienced Thermographer can find, analyze and mark areas that need repair.
 Timely repair of these areas can save your roof from any further damage.
-Annual and semi-annual (depending on climate) roof inspections are key to preventing water infiltration, mold, rust, structural damage, and building failure.
-A study by the Army Corps of Engineer states that moisture can stay trapped in the roofs insulation for no less than 10 year and up to 100 years or longer.
+Annual and semi-annual (depending on the climate) roof inspections are key to preventing water infiltration, mold, rust, structural damage, and building failure.
+A study by the Army Corps of Engineers states that moisture can stay trapped in the insulation of the roof for no less than 10 years and up to 100 years or longer.

 Advantages of Roof Thermal Imaging

 Our Thermographer looks to help you reduce energy cost, verifies integrity of structure, prevent electrical fires, reduces insurance cost, and increases safety.